Turkish Airlines fleet: Current fleet

+As of September 2025, Turkish Airlines operates a fleet of 388 aircraft consisting of 13 passenger aircraft types.
+The number of aircraft in the fleet is no longer evenly split with Airbus and Boeing, since the airline has over sixty percent of its operational aircraft from Airbus and less than forty percent of its operational aircraft from Boeing.
+Over half of the operational aircraft consists of narrow-bodies.
+The average age of all aircraft is 9.3 years.
+Historically, this list included aircraft of AnadoluJet, which did not have its own air operator's certificate (AOC) and used to operate under the AOC of Turkish Airlines until 2024.
+In March 2024, AnadoluJet completed its rebranding into AJet and started operating separately from Turkish Airlines under its own AOC.

 Historical fleet

-The former fleet of Turkish Airlines includes the following aircraft:

 Naming

 The Douglas DC-7 leased from Sweden arrived in Istanbul on 20 March 1967.
 It had its initial name—"Malmö"—still on it.
 When the plane was repainted in the livery of Turkish Airlines, this name was changed to "Istanbul".
 It was the first aircraft of the airline to get a name.
 Turkish Airlines planes since then have been given their own name.

-Until the 2010s, aircraft operated by Turkish Airlines were named after provinces, rivers and touristic places of Turkey.
+Until the 2010s, aircraft operated by Turkish Airlines were named after provinces, rivers and tourist places of Turkey.
 In 2013, the airline ran out of province names and used 39 touristic places as names following discussions with the Ministry of Culture and Tourism.
 When 25 more aircraft were set to join, it was suggested to use the names of the Turkish districts as well.
 The names are written below the cockpit windows.
 Some leased aircraft do not include a name, despite being painted in the full livery.

-Confusion in naming and registration of Turkish Airlines aircraft arose when the airline leased an Airbus A310 registered as TC-AKP from World Focus Airlines for the summer period of 2004, with AKP being the abbreviation of the Justice and Development Party.
+Confusion in the naming and registration of Turkish Airlines aircraft arose when the airline leased an Airbus A310 registered as TC-AKP from World Focus Airlines for the summer period of 2004, with AKP being the abbreviation of the Justice and Development Party.
 Minister of Transport Binali Yıldırım clarified that the registration was given by World Focus Airlines and that the next aircraft Turkish Airlines planned on adding to the fleet were going to be named after Turkish provinces going by their population.
 He added that registering or naming aircraft after other parties was technically possible.